kropacheven/react_gallery_app/README.md

 24 images of chosen topic will be fetched/displayed on the screen.
 3 options of images tag name are also embedded through routing and activated by button click.
 The URL route is matching user's search automatically.
 Loading element is added.

-Technologies and tools used: React(Compoments, Hooks, Data Fetch, Axios, Routes, JSX).
+Technologies and tools used: HTML, CSS, JavaScript, React(Compoments, Hooks, Data Fetch, Axios, Route, JSX).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).